 While live-in and 24-hour care is paid by the client, Medicaid can provide assistance in some situations depending on financial and physical needs as well as state residence.
 Medicare Waiver Programs provides support to the elderly with special needs.
 Veterans long-term care and other long-term care insurances may assist with payments.

-Visiting Angels homecare services provide a variety of non-medical elder care on an hourly, overnight, respite and 24-hour care basis.
+Visiting Angels home care services provide a variety of non-medical elder care on an hourly, overnight, 24-hour and respite care basis.
 Care plans include a variety of services that attend to personal care, hygiene, housekeeping, personal hygiene, meal preparation, transportation, medication reminders and more.
-Visiting Angels even offers certified palliative care programs and dementia & Alzheimer’s care.
+Visiting Angels even offers certified palliative care programs, dementia care and Alzheimer’s care.